Securing our Future by Investing in our

 We partner with local water suppliers to provide Water Use Efficiency programs that help save water by using it more efficiently and effectively.

 Since 1974 we have provided environmental services related to our compliance with environmental laws and regulations.
 Our environmental staff works to improve the native fish resources of the Russian River and its tributaries by conducting and coordinating fishery enhancement projects.

-Ensuring transparency and communications with our community is a priority for the Water Agency.
-The Public Affairs Department manages the public outreach and information, governmental affairs, water education and water conservation functions for the Water Agency.
-Public Affairs staff are available to meet with our community to discuss Water Agency projects and initiatives.
+Ensuring transparency and communications with our community is a priority for Sonoma Water.
+The Community and Governmental Affairs Department manages the public outreach and information, governmental affairs, water education and water conservation functions for Sonoma Water.
+Staff are available to meet with our community to discuss Sonoma Water projects and initiatives.